Javaabu/EFaas-Socialite/docs/advanced-usage/prompt-behavior.md

 ---
-titie: Changing Efaas Login Prompt Behavior
+title: Login Prompt Behavior
+description: Details on the ways the login prompt can be displayed
+sidebar_position: 1
 ---

 The eFaas login prompt behaviour can be customized by modifying the prompt option on your redirect request.